22 August 2026 · Register & file

 Do free zone companies have to register for corporate tax?

 Yes.
 Even a QFZP on 0% must register on EmaraTax, keep audited accounts and file a return.
-The 0% rate is not an exemption from compliance.
+The 0% rate is a reward for meeting the QFZP conditions, not an exemption from the registration and filing obligations that apply to every taxable person.

 Do I need audited accounts?

 Yes.
-Audited financial statements are one of the conditions to be a Qualifying Free Zone Person.
+Audited financial statements are one of the conditions to be a Qualifying Free Zone Person, and since Ministerial Decision No. 84 of 2025 there is no revenue threshold — every QFZP needs them, regardless of size.

 When is the return due?

-Within nine months of the end of your financial year, the same as mainland companies.
+Within nine months of the end of your financial year, the same deadline that applies to mainland companies.
+The audit and transfer pricing documentation need to be ready well before that date, not on it.

 Can Exiloz handle our free zone filing?